nathanlane/industrialpolicyclass/README.md

 This class will focus on practice and evidence.
 While this classe will cover the theoretical arguments behind industrial policy, we will nevertheless focus on attempts to empirically examine industrial policy.
 The goal is to consider how scholars, practitioners, and policymakers might evaluate the efficacy of the policies.
 This class is an excellent follow-up to Douglas Gollin's Structural Transformation module.
 Trade may be a good one too.
 However none of these are necessary.

 ### Objectives

-The objectives of this course is to understand core concepts around the industrial promotion and their relationship to developing economies.
-This a short course, and thus not exhaustive.
-With this in mind, my goal is to clarify concepts and issues at the heart of this literature and concept.
-Some of these objectives include understanding,
+The objectives of this course is to understand core concepts around industrial promotion policies relationship to developing economies.
+This course is new and short, and thus not exhaustive.
+The goal is to give broad conceptual clarity and review issues at the heart of this literature.
+Some of the objectives include understanding

-- Horizontal vs. vertical targeting and policies.
+- horizontal vs. vertical targeting and policies.
-- Industrial policy levers - including subsidies, tariffs, quotas.
+- industrial policy levers - including subsidies, tariffs, quotas.
-- Static versus dynamic comparative advantage and welfare concepts.
+- static versus dynamic comparative advantage and welfare concepts.
-- Frictions and external economy arguments of behind interventions.
+- frictions and external economy arguments of behind interventions.
-- Political economy and government failures and critiques of policy.
+- political economy and government failures and critiques of policy.
-- Trade policy and its relationship to industrial policy.
+- trade policy and its relationship to industrial policy.
-- The role of trade and industrial development outcomes.
+- the role of trade and industrial development outcomes.
-- Input-output linkages and economies of scale concepts.
+- input-output linkages and economies of scale concepts.

 *********

 ## Schedule and Structure

-### Timeline
+This module is for the Development Economics MSc. and will take place the second half of Oxford's Hilary term (weeks 6-8).

-This module is for the Development Economics MSc., and will take place the second half of Oxford's Hilary term.
-The meeting times are as follows.
-Of course, the world is crumbling right now, so this will be changed and updated in the coming weeks:
+The meeting times are as follows (in the Online MScED Zoom Room)

-- Week 6 - Main lecture 1 - Friday, 11:15 AM - 1:15 PM
+- Week 5 - Lecture 1 - Friday, 3.00–5.00pm (GMT)
-- Week 7 - Short Lecture 1 - Thurday, 3:30 PM - 4:30 PM
+- Week 6 - Class 1 - Thurday, 3.30–4.30pm (GMT)
-- Week 7 - Main lecture 2 -  Friday, 11:15 AM - 1:15 PM
+- Week 6 - Lecture 2 -  Friday, 3.00–5.00pm (GMT)
-- Week 8 - Short Lecture 2 - Thurday, 3:30 PM - 4:30 PM
+- Week 8 - Class 2 - Thurday, 3.30–4.30pm (GMT)
-- Week 8 - Main lecture 3 -  Friday, 11:15 AM - 1:15 PM
+- Week 8 - Lecture 3 -  Friday, 3.00–5.00pm (GMT)
-- Week 9 - Short Lecture 3 - Thurday, 3:30 PM - 4:30 PM
+- Week 9 - Class 3 - Thurday, 3.30–4.30pm (GMT)
-- Week 9 - Main lecture 4 -  Friday, 11:15 AM - 1:15 PM
+- Week 9 - Lecture 4 -  Friday, 3.00–5.00pm (GMT)
-- Week 9 or 10 - Short lecture 4 - TBA
+- Week 8 - Class 4 - __Saturday__, 10.30am–11.30am (GMT) _(Week 8 only)_

-I will also schedule some revision sessions in Trinity Term for students who might want to talk through particular sample essay topics to prepare for exams.
-These will are TBD.
+I will also schedule revision sessions in Trinity Term for students who might want to talk through particular sample essay topics and to prepare for exams.
+These dates are TBD.
 Watch this space.

-### Structure and Organization
+## Structure and Organization

 The module is composed of four blocks.
-Each block has a theme, which I cover in 1) the main two-hour lecture (_"main lecture"_) and 2) a supplementary one-hour class (_"short lecture"_).
+Each block has a theme, which I cover in 1) the main two-hour lecture and 2) a supplementary one-hour class

 - __Block 1:__ Introducing the ideas of industrial policy and its relationship to industrial development.